May 27, 2018

 Enjoy the Moment!

 Once you’ve done all the planning and execution of the celebration – be sure to ENJOY IT!
 Don’t be so exhausted or sleep-deprived that you can’t soak in the moment.
-Your graduate is crossing a threshold and things from this moment on will be changing in their lives, and yours.
-Grow together, celebrate together, and be intentional about being fully engaged and “all there.”
+Your graduate is crossing a threshold and life will be changing.
+Grow together, celebrate together, and be intentional during this precious graduation season.